nestordemeure/paretoFront/README.md

 front.push(y);

-// note that `push` returns a boolean to tell you if the point you just inserted is part of the current Pareto front let z_is_optimal = front.push(z);
+// note that `push` returns a boolean to tell you if the point you just inserted is part of the current Pareto front let z_is_pareto_optimal = front.push(z);
 ```

-The resultng Pareto front can be converted into an iterator, a slice or a vector.
+The resulting Pareto front can be converted into an iterator, a slice or a vector.

 ## TODO

-- add examples to the doc (push, extend and dominate)
 - add tests
-- add parallel version
+- add concurent version
 - push to crates.io